DataCorrupted/llc-func-removal-report/README.md

 # llc function call removal bug

+## Fix

+The problem is that the function attribute shouldn't be readonly.

+DO NOT add ReadOnly attribute to instrumented functions.
+Assemblier may remove these calls.
+See more details in [here](https://llvm.org/docs/LangRef.html#function-attributes)

+However, the actual result is more un-predictable.
+You may find it in SelectionDAGISel::SelectAllBasicBlocks(Fn).
+This function is in llvm/lib/CodeGen/SelectionDAGISel.cpp, it shows how LLVM IR is transformed into Machine Code.

 ## Summary

 When instrumenting function calls, all of them are instrumented correctly in LLVM IR.